To Die For: Plot

-Suzanne goes to a local high school to recruit subjects for a documentary she is producing called “Teens Speak Out.”
-She immediately attracts two delinquents, Jimmy Emmett and Russel Hines, and befriends Lydia Mertz, a shy and insecure girl who admires Suzanne's glamor and worldliness.
-Larry begins pressuring Suzanne to give up her career in favor of helping out at the restaurant and starting a family.
-As he becomes more insistent, Suzanne views him as an impediment to her desired future and immediately begins plotting his murder.
-She seduces Jimmy and convinces him to murder Larry by falsely accusing him of abusing her and promising they will have a future together in California once Larry is dead.
-She also manipulates Lydia into procuring a gun.
-One night, while Suzanne delivers the evening weather report, Jimmy and Russell break into the Marettos' condo, and Jimmy shoots and kills Larry.
+Larry becomes insistent, pressuring Suzanne to quit her career to help the restaurant and start a family.
+Viewing him as an impediment to her desired future, Suzanne plots his murder.
+She seduces Jimmy and convinces him to murder, after falsely accusing Larry of abuse and promising Jimmy a future with her in California.
+She manipulates Lydia to procure the gun.
+While Suzanne delivers the evening weather report, Jimmy and Russell break into the Marettos' home, and Jimmy kills Larry.

-Though Larry's death is ruled the result of a botched burglary, police stumble across a Teens Speak Out clip of Suzanne at their school, which points to her sexual involvement with Jimmy.
-The teens are arrested and connected to the crime scene.
+Although Larry's death is ruled the result of a botched burglary, police stumble across damning clips from Teens Speak Out that reveal Suzanne's sexual involvement with Jimmy.
+The teens are arrested and connected to the crime scene by solid evidence.
 Lydia makes a deal with police to converse with Suzanne while wearing a wire, and Suzanne unwittingly reveals her hand in the murder.
 However, despite this damning evidence, she argues that the police resorted to entrapment and is released on bail.
 All the charges against Suzanne are dropped.

-Basking in the media attention and spotlight, however, Suzanne fabricates a story about Larry being a cocaine addict who was murdered by Jimmy and Russell, his purported dealers.
-Jimmy and Russell are sentenced to life in prison.
-Russell gets his sentence reduced while Lydia is released on probation.
-Meanwhile, Larry's father, Joe, realizes Suzanne was behind his son's death and uses his mafia connections to have her murdered.
-A hitman lures Suzanne away from her home by posing as a movie studio executive, kills her, and conceals her body beneath a frozen lake.
+Basking in the media attention and spotlight, Suzanne fabricates a story about Larry becoming a cocaine addict who was murdered by his purported dealers, Jimmy and Russell.
+Her accusations enrage Joe, who uses his mafia connections for a contract killing.
+The hitman lures Suzanne away from her home by posing as a movie studio executive, and conceals her dead body beneath the ice of a frozen lake.

-Lydia tells her side of the story in a televised interview and gains national attention, becoming a celebrity.
-Janice, Larry's sister who always hated Suzanne, practices her figure skating on the frozen lake where Suzanne's corpse lies.
+Jimmy is sentenced to life in prison, plus thirty years.
+Russell cops a plea for a reduced sentence of sixteen years.
+Lydia is released on probation, and tells her side of the story in a televised interview that gains national publicity, making her a celebrity with upcoming appearances on The Oprah Winfrey Show and The Phil Donahue Show.

+Having always hated her, Janice dances over Suzanne's corpse, figure skating on the frozen lake under which she lies.